 2. You can add extra coverage for accidental loss or damage

 Now for some good news.
-For a few extra bucks a month, you can not only insure your phone against all of the usual suspects (aka “named perils”), but you can also get something called extra coverage, which will have your back in the case of accidental loss or damage.
+For a few extra bucks a month, you can insure stuff like your bicycle, jewelry, musical instruments, and other items of value, against all of the usual suspects (aka “named perils”).
+This type of extra coverage is known as scheduled personal property and will have your back in the case of accidental loss or damage.

 3. It’s way cheaper than you think